isFakeAccount/SubmissionKarmaMonitoringBot/README.md

 password=invalidht4wd50gk
 username=fakebot1
 ```
-See the included template file (`template_praw.ini`), you may edit the file and rename it to `praw.ini` and use it instead.
+See the included template file (`template_praw.ini`), you may edit the file and rename it to `praw.ini`, and use it instead of creating file from scratch.

 **Configuring the subreddit:**